chetanbg1/cbg-aws/README.md

 **Amazon DynamoDB
 -
-Amazon DynamoDB(opens in a new tab) is a key-value database service.
+Amazon DynamoDB is a key-value database service.
 It delivers single-digit millisecond performance at any scale.
 DynamoDB is serverless, which means that you do not have to provision, patch, or manage servers.

 You also do not have to install, maintain, or operate software.